Cross Institutional Bioimaging PhD Course

-The Cross Institutional Bioimaging Ph.D. course is interdisciplinary and cross-institutional and will be given by a series of lecturers who are experts within each their field of bioimaging.
-The course will take place at different institutions in order to expose the students to different research groups, their researchers and experimental research facilities.
-The course will thus give the student a unique opportunity of orienting him or herself within an active and diverse field of interdisciplinary science within bioimaging.
+The Cross Institutional Bioimaging Ph.D. course will be given by a series of lecturers who are experts within each their field of bioimaging.
+The course will take place at different Danish research institutions in order to expose the students to different research groups, researchers and experimental research facilities.
+The course will thus give the students a unique opportunity of orienting themselves within an active and diverse field of interdisciplinary science within bioimaging.

 The course is relevant for PhD students within medicine, physics, chemistry, biochemistry, molecular biology, nano-bioscience, pharmaceutical sciences, agricultural science or biology.
-The emphasis of the course is a tour of all bioimaging techniques available in Denmark and will cover subjects like live cell imaging, spinning disk microscopy, electron microscopy, photoactivated localization microscopy, single particle techniques, structured illumination, stimulated emission depletion microscopy, imaging of neurons and cell migration.
+The emphasis of the course is a tour of all bioimaging techniques available in Denmark and will cover subjects like live cell imaging, confocal microscopy, electron microscopy, super-resolution microscopy, single particle techniques, stimulated emission depletion microscopy, imaging of neurons, cell migration and image analysis.

 Course credit and evaluation

 The workload of the course corresponds to 10 ECTS points, the total workload includes reading material for each module and the preparation of the final talk (presentation).
 Credit for the course requires the student's presence at minimum 8 of 10 modules.
 For any missed modules, students will have to write a 3-page report on the topic of the missed module.